 In 2010, SOS developed its Wellness Workshop and brought it throughout Ireland in partnership with local communities.
 The purpose of the day-long workshop is to provide people with an opportunity to learn about mental wellness and what they can do to develop and maintain their own wellbeing.
-The effectiveness of the workshops was established through an evaluation carried out by Trinity College in 2012 and based on evaluation findings a Wellness Workbook to accompany the Workshop was developed in 2013, and more recently, two online workshops that can be accessed worldwide.
+The effectiveness of the workshops was established through an evaluation carried out by Trinity College in 2012 and based on evaluation findings, a Wellness Workbook to accompany the Workshop was developed in 2013, and more recently, two online workshops that can be accessed worldwide.

 In 2013 SOS developed a partnership with Wheatfield and commenced delivery of its Wellness Workshops to groups of prisoners there many of whom have experienced mental health difficulties and would be considered at high risk of suicide.
-Trinity College Dublin carried out an evaluation of the Workshop and Workbook which will be completed in 2014.
+Trinity College Dublin carried out an evaluation of the Workshop and Workbook which was completed in 2014.
 From this, a two year project commenced and selected prisoners were mentored and trained to be part of the delivery team.

 From 2012 to 2017, Caroline, the CEO and Founder of SOS acted as resident psychotherapist on Newstalks Global Village radio programme.
 She co-presented on a fortnightly basis on the issue of mental health encouraging people to talk about mental health and its impact on their lives in a manner that demystified the area and recognised that struggles with mental health are a normal part of living and being human.